GuilhermeGuerra4/reactChat/README.md

 ##  functionalities

-- send messages
+- Send messages
-- receive messages
+- Receive messages
-- see the user status "whether if he is online or not"
+- See the user status "whether if he is online or not"
-- see the last time the user was online
+- See the last time the user was online
-- add contact by email
+- Add contact by email
-- login with google signin button
+- Login with google signin button

 ## stack used
 - Flask